dpareasy/Assignment2/README.md

 ## How to run ##

-To run the script in the simulator, use simply a .launch script that executes the world, the controller node, and the user interface node as follow:
+To run the script in the simulator, use simply a .launch script that executes the world, the controller node and the user interface node as follow:

 ```
 $ roslaunch second_assignment run.launch